sbl-sdsc/mmtf-spark/docs/MacOsInstallation.md

 `log4j.rootCategory=INFO, console` to `log4j.rootCategory=ERROR, console`

-Then copy spark-2.2.1-bin-hadoop2.7 to the /opt directory.
-If you are not an administrator on your computer, copy the file to different install location.
+Then copy spark-2.4.0-bin-hadoop2.7 to the /opt directory.
+If you are not an administrator on your computer, move the file to different install location.

 ```
-sudo cp -r ./spark-2.2.1-bin-hadoop2.7 /opt
+sudo mv spark-2.4.0-bin-hadoop2.7 /opt
 ```

 # Install mmtf-spark